padrino/padrino-framework/guides/padrino-mailer.md

 Note that the mailer has full support for content type resolution and the email could also be in the path `./views/mailers/sample/registration_email.html.erb` or `./views/mailers/sample/registration_email.plain.erb` specifying the mime type in the file name as well.

-Once the mailer definition has been completed and the template has been defined, the email can be sent using:
+Once the mailer has been defined and the template written, the email route can be invoked by the `deliver` method:

     deliver(:sample, :registration_email, "Bob", "bob@bobby.com")